 - Mailing address

-- Proof of identity such as a driver license
+- Proof of identity, such as a driver’s license or passport

 - Federal tax ID number

-- Business name filing document — such as a trade name certificate or limited liability partnership agreement — showing both the business and owner’s names
+- Business name filing documents, such as a trade name certificate or limited liability partnership agreement showing the business and owner’s names

-- Business organizing document — such as a certificate of limited partnership — showing the business name and name of partners, and filed with and certified by a state official
+- Business organizing document, such as a certificate of limited partnership showing the business name and names of partners, and filed with and certified by a state official

-- Present the required documents at the bank or via secure email.
+- Present the required documents personally at the bank or via secure email.

 - Select the business bank money market account from the available account-type choices.

-- Ask about any specific promotions for which you might be eligible.
+- Ask about any specific promotions or offers for new customers.

 - Request a business debit or credit card to link to the account.